Plurking or Twitter : Hmm companies sponsor sports men n stars. Could it be concievable that companies will sign on blogging stars?

 So they say, the way of the future is to innovate.

-However this is easier said than done.
-The main issue is that most consumer electronics products today out there all use the same electronic platforms or solutions.
-Basically chuck out the body you get the same guts.
-For example Plasmas TVs, MP3 Players, CD and DVD players, etc. all have innards that are very similar.
+However, this is easier said than done.
+The main issue is that most consumer electronics products today out there use the same electronic platforms or solutions.
+Basically, chuck out the body you get the same guts.
+For example Plasmas TVs, MP3 Players, CDs, DVD players, etc. all have innards that are very similar.
+Thus the differentiation of consumer products will continue to be more and more difficult if companies continue to outsource technologies, buy off-the-shelf electronic components and string them all together in the easiest way.

 The trick is not to innovate superficially, but to go one step lower and target the component layouts as well.
 You can still use common electronics, but the way it comes together is key.